timwco/tiyo-grader/Readme.md

 `(((Completed Weekend * 4) + (Completed Daily * 1)) / ((Total Weekend * 4) + (Total Daily * 1)) * 100)`

-This gives me a course completion or "grade".
-Ideally I personally look for 80% or heigher for graduation.